Size matters – Comparing tool chains and CPUs

 Results

-We have been using this test internally for quite some time, to benchmark the SEGGER Linker, SEGGER Compiler and SEGGER Run-time Library against itself (different versions) as well as ARM vs. RISC-V.
+We have been using this test internally for quite some time, to benchmark the SEGGER Linker, SEGGER Compiler, and SEGGER run-time library against itself (different versions) as well as Arm vs. RISC-V.

 This allowed us to monitor the progress of all of these components.